 The MSc in International Health and Tropical Medicine is a full-time one-year multidisciplinary and interdisciplinary programme examining major challenges to the health of populations in resource-limited contexts.
 The course is embedded within the Oxford Centre for Tropical Medicine and Global Health, Nuffield Department of Medicine.

-- knowledge and skills in research techniques applied in the analysis of global health problems, including quantitative and qualitative research methods, with opportunities for training in additional specialist fields
+- knowledge and skills in research techniques applied in the analysis of global health problems, including quantitative and qualitative research methods, health policy and systems research and public health, with opportunities for training in additional specialist fields

 - Challenges and Change in International Health

-- Global Health Research and Practice
+- Global Health Research and Practice.

 - Reproductive, Maternal, Newborn and Child Health